-President Bola Ahmed Tinubu has assented to the four tax reform bills recently passed by the National Assembly, ushering in a new Nigerian tax regime.
+President Bola Tinubu has assented to the four tax reform bills recently passed by the National Assembly, ushering in a new Nigerian tax regime.

 The President signed the four tax bills into law during a ceremony at the Presidential Villa on Thursday, June 26, 2025.

 The ceremony was attended by the leadership of the National Assembly; the President of the Senate, Senator Godswill Akpabio, and the Speaker of the House of Representatives, Hon.
-Tajudeen Abbas, some federal legislators, governors, ministers, and aides of the President.
+Tajudeen Abbas, alongside some federal legislators, governors, ministers, and aides of the President.

 In his address during the ceremony, Tinubu assured Nigerians that the new Nigerian tax regime will significantly transform tax administration in the country, leading to increased revenue generation, improved business environment, and a boost in domestic and foreign investments.